 Can I use an air mattress as a regular bed?

 Technically, yes, though you won’t get nearly as much support from an air mattress as you will from a standard bed.
 Air mattresses are best used as temporary sleep devices.

 How much does an air mattress cost?

 There’s a lot of variability on the market, but you can snag a high-quality air mattress for under $200.

 How can I buy an air mattress?

-As with traditional beds, you can buy an air mattress online or in store!
-I recommend browsing the Internet for models you like and then seeing where they’re most readily available.
+As with traditional beds, you can buy an air mattress online or in store.
+We recommend browsing the Internet for models you like and then seeing where they’re most readily available.

 Well folks, that does it for this guide to the best air mattress on the market.
 When buying one of your own, make sure to think about the height you want and the support you need, as well as the pump mechanizations that are going to work easiest for you.
 Once you do that, you’ll be well on your way to scoring the air mattress of your dreams.

 |King Koil Air Mattress||Everyday Use||$169.95||Check Out Our Coupons||Coming Soon|